Cross-border executive appointments — key UK tax & corporate considerations

 The Autumn Budget 2025 signals a shift in the fiscal landscape that international businesses can’t afford to ignore.
 While the Government reaffirmed its commitment to attracting global investment, the measures announced introduce new cost pressures and compliance considerations for overseas companies operating in or planning to enter the UK market.

-Here, English tax expert Euri Yoon and Tax Director Andrew Horsfield from our corporate tax advisory team break down what the Budget means for international employers, investors and multinational groups.
+Here, Tax Partner Euri Yoon and Tax Director Andrew Horsfield from our corporate tax advisory team break down what the Budget means for international employers, investors and multinational groups.

 One of the most immediate impacts for international employers is the increase in labour costs.
 The National Living Wage uplift, combined with the freeze on income tax thresholds until 2030/31, means that wage inflation will push employees into higher tax bands more quickly.
 This ‘fiscal drag’ effect will require businesses to review salary structures to maintain competitiveness and net pay for staff.